SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 `save_positions` argument built by the aggregation of the constant rate jumps.

 Note that a `JumpProblem`/`JumpSet` can only have 1 `RegularJump` (since a `RegularJump` itself describes multiple processes together).
+Similarly, it can only have one `MassActionJump` (since it also describes multiple processes together).

 ## Constant Rate Jump Aggregators

-Constant rate jump aggregators are the method by which constant rate jumps, including `MassActionJump`s, are lumped together.
+Constant rate jump aggregators are the methods by which constant rate jumps, including `MassActionJump`s, are lumped together.
 This is required in all algorithms for both speed and accuracy.
 The current methods are: